 Summer’s Second Act in Montréal

-Text and photos, unless otherwise noted, by Marla Norman, TCO publisher
+Photos, unless otherwise noted, by Marla Norman

 If you live in Texas, you pray for the end of summer.
 Labor Day weekend is for celebrating temperatures beginning to dip below 100 degrees.
 Of course, our Canadian neighbors have a completely different perspective.